 My rendezvous with Luxury!

-To be honest, Ho Chi Minh City or Vietnam was never a part of my dream destinations list.
+To be honest, Ho Chi Minh City (Also popularly Known as Saigon) or Vietnam was never a part of my dream destinations list.
 Infact when the destination was announced, I had to take help of Google to know about this place.I had only read about Vietnam in history textbooks and visited a near by Vietnamese restaurant before.
 Never the less I was excited at the prospect of visiting an unknown place and adding one more stamp to my Passport.As a trip organiser, I had to reach 2 days before the rest of the group.
 There is no direct flight to Ho Chi Minh City or Saigon, as it’s popularly known.
 I had to fly Bangalore via Bangkok .Being my first trip all alone, I was little anxious about reaching the Hotel on my own and meeting other organisers for the first time.
 But this trip turned out to be so much fun and a new experience all together.

 We stayed at Intercontinental Asiana, a 5 Star luxury Hotel at the City Center.
 The famous landmarks of the city are at a very short distance from this place.After 2 days of preparations for the award night, where we worked through the day and relaxed during evenings exploring local restaurants.It was time for action to begin!